WellthCare

 Final Recommendation

-Treat your family status update like a time-sensitive compliance event.
-Write down the exact date of the change, set a calendar reminder for day 20, and submit everything before day 30.
-The best benefits systems-like those designed around preventive health and employee wealth, including WellthCare-make this process automated and intuitive, but the responsibility to act is still yours.
-If you’re unsure, ask your benefits team for a “life event checklist”-most have one ready to help you avoid gaps.
+Treat your family status update as a time-sensitive task with a hard deadline.
+Note the exact date of the change, set a reminder for 20 days out, and submit before day 30.
+Some benefits systems (like WellthCare, which focuses on preventive health and employee wealth) make this process automated and intuitive, but you still need to act.
+WellthCare, the first Health-to-Wealth Benefit System, rewards every preventive action with store dollars and retirement contributions, helping you build health and wealth even during life transitions.
+If you're unsure, ask your benefits team for a “life event checklist”—most have one ready to help you avoid gaps.

 This guidance is for informational purposes and does not constitute legal or tax advice.
 Always verify your employer’s specific plan rules and timelines.